flatironinstitute/spike-front/README.md

-# Spikeforest
+# Spike-Front

-Benchmarking of spike sorting algorithms.
-Seeing the spike forest for the trees.
+Front end repository for the SpikeForest pipeline.
+This site presents benchmarking of spike sorting algorithms.

-## Available Scripts
+## Getting started

 To install software and packages, you will need to first run in _both_ the `/` and `/client` folder: